Application

 Connecting from the internet

 Your application can be reached from the internet by publicly exposing at least one of its ports (See the Ports section to know more).
-Once this is done, Qovery will generate for you a domain to reach your application from the internet.
-You can also customize the domain assigned to your application and manage by yourself this assignment via the Domain section.
+Once this is done, Qovery will generate and assign a domain to your application (See this section to know more).
+You can customize the domain assigned to your application via the Domain section in the settings (see this section to know more).

 Qovery provided domains